minprog/prog-project/info/10 Syllabus.md

 ## Attendance

-You are expected to attend every project day (20 days) between 9:30 and 16:30.
+You are expected to attend every project day (20 days) between 10:00 and 16:00.
 You are allowed to miss 10% of this time during the course, but you must in any case attend:

 - the first Monday
 - every Friday presentation session
 - every daily stand-up

 In cases of emergency, please inform the instructors immediately to make arrangements on finishing the course.
+In many cases, this will entail finishing the course in the following semester.